pablolagos/fns/README.md

 ### 🌟 Acknowledgements
 FNS is based on the incredible work done by FastHTTP created by Aliaksandr Valialkin, VertaMedia, Kirill Danshin, Erik Dubbelboer and all FastHTTP Authors.

-Made with ❤️ by Pablo Lagos
+Made with ❤️ for a faster web.